JacobPulk/mirror/README.md

 ## Special features

 By default, all observation information provided by the MO API is saved in a folder with the program, so you can analyze or restore it differently later.
-This includes some things not currently preserved on iNaturalist, marked by \* in the previous section.
+This includes some things not currently preserved on iNaturalist, which are marked by \* in the previous section.

-A log is kept indicating all of your observation titles that did not get perfect name matches on iNat (useful for you, to improve them if you can), as well as names that were not in the included dictionary (useful for this project, to add them for the next release).
+A log is kept indicating all of your observation titles that did not get perfect name matches on iNat (useful for you, to manually improve them if you can), as well as names that were not in the included dictionary (useful for this project, to add them for the next release).